The NDS Wellbeing Support Service

 Wellbeing Guides are listed on this page.
 They are spread across different sites so that you have easy access to a First Aider wherever you work.
 We have also partnered with Oncology to provide you with access to a Wellbeing Guide external to the department.
 All you need to do is send them an email or give them a call and they would be happy to chat.
 All conversations will be kept confidential unless a Guide has reason to believe a person is at risk of harming themselves or others.

-Interested in becoming a Mental Health First Aider?
+Interested in Mental Health First Aid training?

 If you are interested in becoming a Mental Health First Aider, please click here to register your interest.
 This form should take no longer than a minute to complete.